-New Year, New You – Setting Your Intentions for 2020
+New Year, New You – Setting Your Intentions for 2023

 What is an Intention?

 Intention is the motivating factor or the underlying reason behind what you do.
-When you set an intention—whether for your well-being, your career, your relationships, or something else—it should be authentic and inspiring to you personally.
+When you set an intention—whether for your wellbeing, your career, your relationships, or something else—it should be authentic and inspiring to you personally.

 How to Set an Intention

+Still not sure how it works?
 Let’s say your goal is to exercise regularly and be healthier.

 - Exercise intentionally three times a week for half an hour.

 - Reduce my intake of refined sugar.
 Eat fewer processed foods and choose more wholesome foods, like fruits and vegetables.

 - Go to sleep at a regular time, so I can get enough rest to function at my best.